SovereignCloudStack/standards/Standards/scs-0211-v2-kaas-default-storage-class.md

 [Kubernetes documentation][k8s-default-sc].
 The name of this storage class is not standardized.

-Users MUST be able to change the default storage class.

 The persistent volumes (PV) provisioned by the provided default storage class MUST fulfill all of the following properties: